Wine Sauce Nutrition Facts

 What does wine sauce taste like?

-Can kids eat food cooked with wine?
+Can children eat food cooked with wine sauce?